Meta Salary Negotiation: How To Negotiate A Meta Job Offer

 Meta Equity Refresher

-Meta does offer an equity refresher (more stock) to most employees, but most recruiters usually withhold when this refresher will take place and the expected yearly amount.
+Meta does offer an equity refresher (more stock) to most employees on an annual basis, but most recruiters withhold the expected yearly amount of the equity refresher.
 This is a question you should ask during the negotiation to see if the recruiter will share insight into this compensation perk and the Meta vesting schedule for these refreshers.
 We don’t include this compensation item in our total compensation calculation because recruiters typically shy away from the specific details, making it hard to compare across offers.

 Benefits and Perks at Meta

-Meta is known for being a leader in the benefits and perks they offer, including health insurance, a top-tier Meta 401k match plan, relocation assistance, and free food when working in the office.
+The benefits and perks at Meta lead the industry, including health insurance, a top-tier Meta 401k match plan, relocation assistance, and free food when working in the office.
 For employees relocating for a Meta career, the Meta relocation package is one of the best we’ve seen in the industry.
-We have not found their benefits and perks to be negotiable (i.e., they won’t adjust the Meta 401k match for one employee) unless it is an under-the-table agreement with your hiring manager (i.e., your manager will let you take more vacation).
+We have not found Meta benefits and perks to be negotiable (i.e., they won’t adjust the Meta 401k match for one employee) unless it is an under-the-table agreement with your hiring manager (i.e., your manager will let you take more vacation).

 Meta, unlike Microsoft, does not have a discounted stock purchase plan that you would receive in a job offer from other FAANG tech companies, such as Amazon, Apple, Google, and Netflix.
 This is the most notable missing benefit compared to its competitors and a good detail to mention during the negotiation.